edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

           PipelineMessageProcessingTime: true
           PipelineProcessingErrors: true
           HttpExportSize: true
+          HttpExportErrors: true
           MqttExportSize: true
+          MqttExportErrors: true
         Tags: # Contains the service level tags to be attached to all the service's metrics
         Gateway: "my-iot-gateway" # Tag must be added here or via Consul Env Override can only change existing value, not added new ones.
     ```

 ### Custom Application Service Metrics

 The Custom Application Service Metrics capability allows for custom application services to define, collect and report their own custom service metrics.